UK's Green Food Project too vague, says WWF

-The Green Food Project, a partnership between government, farming and food industries and environmental and consumer organizations, outlined how food production and consumption could change across various sectors and geographical areas.
+The Green Food Project, a partnership between government, farming and food industries and environmental and consumer organisations, outlined how food production and consumption could change across various sectors and geographical areas.

 The WWF environmental group said that the project's recommendations - for improvements in areas such as research and technology, investment, land management, waste and consumption - were too vague.
 "WWF felt some of the project's recommendations were woolly in places and lacked specific targets and milestones," it said in a statement.